starkware-bitcoin/raito/crates/raito-bridge-node/README.md

 # Raito Bridge Node

-A Bitcoin block indexer that builds Merkle Mountain Range (MMR) accumulators and generates sparse roots for the [Raito](https://github.com/keep-starknet-strange/raito) Bitcoin ZK client.
+A Bitcoin block indexer that builds Merkle Mountain Range (MMR) accumulator of the Bitcoin blocks, and generates data required for running the [`assumevalid`](../../packages/assumevalid/) program.

 ## Overview

-The Raito Bridge Node serves as a data preprocessing layer that connects to a Bitcoin Core node and produces MMR commitments to Bitcoin block history.
-These commitments are used by Raito's Cairo-based ZK client to efficiently prove Bitcoin consensus validation.
+The Raito Bridge Node serves as a data preprocessing layer for the Bitcoin ZK client, and as an API providing compressed SPV proofs.
+A compressed SPV proof is a self-sufficient transaction inclusion proof that does not require clients to store the Bitcoin headers locally nor keep connection to a Bitcoin RPC node.

 ## What it does

 1. **Connects to Bitcoin Core** via RPC to fetch block headers
-2. **Builds MMR accumulator** using STARK-compatible Blake2 hashing to create compact commitments to block history
+2. **Builds MMR accumulator** using Cairo-compatible Blake2 hashing
 3. **Generates sparse roots** - MMR state representations compatible with the Cairo ZK client
-4. **Organizes output** into sharded JSON files for efficient access by proving systems
+4. **Organizes output** into sharded JSON files for efficient access by the proving pipeline

-The sparse roots enable the Cairo client to verify historical chain state without processing all previous blocks, significantly reducing the computational overhead for ZK proof generation.
+Raito bridge node does not handle reorgs, instead it operates with a configurable lag (by default — 1 block).

 ## Usage